Skip to content

 co2s = pyco2.sys(data=ds)

-# Return a parameter as a DataArray
+# Solve for and return a parameter as a DataArray

 k_CO2 = co2s.to_xarray("k_CO2")

-# Return parameters as a Dataset
+# Solve for and return parameters as a Dataset

 ds_results = co2s.to_xarray(["k_H2CO3", "k_HCO3"])